-- Use the dates in Appendix H as a guide for when to begin monitoring the vegetation for senescence: - Bear in mind that the sampling start-date for individual years may deviate significantly from the average dates provided. - At each site, the onset of sampling should be the same date for trees, saplings/shrubs, and lianas.
-That is, all growth forms should be measured at a given plot when that plot is sampled; technicians should NOT sample trees in all plots first, then re-sample plots for saplings/shrubs and lianas.
+- The dates in the appendix are multi-year averages derived from satellite data, and as such, individual future years will vary somewhat with respect to these dates. - Once a sampling onset date has been selected for vegetation structure measurements at a given site by Field Operations, the onset of sampling in subsequent years should be consistent - i.e. within the same season and vegetation phenophase. - At each site, the onset of sampling should be the same for all growth forms (except for ferns as discussed above). - That is, all growth forms should be measured at a given plot when that plot is sampled. - Staff should NOT sample trees in all plots first, then re-sample plots for saplings/shrubs and lianas.